SkylineCommunications/dataminer-docs-connectors/connector/doc/Qbit_SIMux.md

 - On the **Versions** page, you can find the current image and software versions.
 - The **Interfaces** page shows a list of all available interfaces.
 - The **Inputs** page contains a table with different types of inputs and the included PID configurations.
-- The **PID Groups** page contains a table with all PID Groups.
+- The **PID Groups** page contains a table with all PID groups.
 - The **Outputs** page contains a list of all configured outputs.
-An output must have a reference to a PID group (PID Groups table).
+An output must have a reference to a PID group (in the PID Groups table).

-Most of the tables have a right-click menu available that offers extra functionality such as adding, editing or deleting an entry.
+Most of the tables have a right-click menu available that offers extra functionality such as adding, editing, or deleting an entry.